ItalyPaleAle/dapr-actor-reminders-v2-demo/README.md

 However, this solution allows an "unlimited" number of processes (Dapr sidecars) to process reminders, in a conflict-free way.
 It's ok for processors to scale horizontally, also dynamically.
 There's a "natural" load balancing thanks to the fact that all processors are competing to fetch reminders from the database.

-This solution should allow for really high throughput in executng, scheduling, or re-scheduling (modifying or deleting) reminders.
+This solution should allow for really high throughput in executing, scheduling, or re-scheduling (modifying or deleting) reminders.
 In itself, it's not impacted by the total number of actor types and/or actor IDs, and it can scale horizontally well when there are many reminders to be executed.
+The goal is that the limiting factor for performance and scalability should only be in the database, and not in Dapr itself.

+Unlike other proposals for "v2" of Actor Reminders in Dapr, this one doesn't involve creating a separate control plane service for storing and executing Actor Reminders.

 ## How it works